 This webinar builds is an update and extension of our previous presentation on cyber insurance.
 Community IT and Lockton Companies can not and are not providing individual insurance advice; for individual and specific questions you should speak to your own broker and legal counsel.
 This webinar will cover cyber insurance as a general topic of value to nonprofits.

-Please, ask your questions at registration and in the live event.
 As the insurance landscape changes to adapt to emerging cybersecurity threats and risks, your nonprofit has never needed to understand your coverage more.

 With her years of insurance industry experience and finance background, Jenna Kirkpatrick Howard is well-positioned to answer cyber insurance coverage questions from nonprofits.
 She began her career as an actuary study, an experience that prepared her to discuss total cost of risk, lead annual budget discussions, conduct risk assessments, and look at alternative risk finance mechanisms.

 Jenna recommends this free download Guide to Basic Controls Demonstrating Cyber Preparedness from Lockton Companies as a first step to understanding the questions you should be asking your broker.
 To qualify for cyber insurance, insurers require organizations to have certain basic controls and be prepared to respond and bounce back quickly in the event of a cyberattack.
 This guide explains the major control categories that must be implemented to qualify for cyber insurance.
 These control categories are not an exhaustive list of all insurer requirements.
 Multiple factors are considered by each individual insurer when evaluating an organization.
 However, the consistent message from cyber insurers has been that the generic controls discussed in this guide are the ones they find most important.